Free fatigue / fit-for-work declaration

 Preview the template

-See the first part of the form below.
-Enter your email above to download the full fatigue declaration (PDF-ready).
+See the first part of the fatigue / fit-for-work declaration below.
+Download the full version above.

 - Early identification of fatigue: structured questions surface fatigue risks before work begins, allowing intervention before an incident occurs.